hdamron17/GLD-ePortfolio/_Criteria.md

 topics or issues in order to demonstrate your ability to think critically and see things from various perspectives.

-A key insight identifies learning that has been transformative toyou and that has caused a change in your behavior or way of thinking.
+A key insight identifies learning that has been transformative to you and that has caused a change in your behavior or way of thinking.

 Questions:
 * What questions did your experiences raise for you as a student in your academic major?
 * How does the thinking and learning you demonstrate in your key insights take into account various factors (including perspectives, theories, facts, disciplines, experiences, etc.)?
-* How did you cometo understand that various perspectives and factors were useful to you and your learning?
+* How did you come to understand that various perspectives and factors were useful to you and your learning?

 Framework:
 * What?
   * What happened?
   * How did I feel?
 What were my reactions?
-  * What did I or mygroup accomplish?
+  * What did I or my group accomplish?
 * So what?
   * Why did I/we do this?
 What was the point?
   * What is the takeaway?
 What was learned?